 8 forwards are in the scrum.

-They send it away, via the half-backs, possibly out to the centres and sometimes even as far as the wing!
+When they do, it's sent via the half-backs, possibly out to the centres and sometimes even as far as the wing!

 The wings tend to attack and defend up and down the edges of the field.

 Sometimes you will receive the ball with plenty of room to move.
 This is when you can take advantage of your superior speed.